mediaexplorer74/backlogs/README.md

 Your backlogs are synced with all devices signed-in with your Microsoft account (if you sign-in).
 You will also get notifications to get to them on the target date.

-## Progress
+## Status
-I'm  trying to fix toast notifications, especially for Lumia phone / Win10Mobile
+After 3 years, I'm still trying to resarh toast notifications, especially for Lumia phone / Win10Mobile.
+I need to RnD last (newsest) version of Backlogs project (to be continued)

 ## TODO
 Notifications don't work in this (ms toasts' bugs?), I need to find another solution...